ferrumnet/yellowpaper/YELLOWPAPER.md

 ### Reverse Contract

-The external network to *X* can implement a smart contract which that one can send *X* into.
+The external network to *X* can implement a smart contract such that one can send *X* into.
 If the smart contract can look into the *Ferrum* network, it allows withdrawals conditioned to destroying *Fe(X)*.
 And *Ferrum* allows creation of *Fe(X)* by sending *X* into the smart contract.
 Ethereum network is able to support such smart contracts.
 We later discuss methods that can allow Ethereum contracts see into the Ferrum network.

 ### Multi-Signature Decentralized Cop

-We propose the technique we call multi-signature decentralized cop (MSDC) a another method to reversibly import value into *Ferrum* without requiring the *X* network to be able to see into the *Ferrum* network.
-The *X* network needs to support the n out of m multi-signature for MSDC to be practical.
-The n out of m multi-signature means that values can be spent once *n* out of *m* signatures are present.
+We propose the technique we call multi-signature decentralized cop (MSDC) a method to reversibly import value into *Ferrum* without requiring the *X* network to be able to see into the *Ferrum* network.
+The *X* network needs to support the *m* out of *n* multi-signature for MSDC to be practical.
+The n out of m multi-signature means that values can be spent once *m* out of *n* signatures are present.
 The MSDC algorithm is as follows:

 * User will create a *m* out of *n* multi-signature address.
 * Users submits it request to create *Fe(X)* into the *Ferrum* network.